 In addition to William McGraw, Sarah G. Worley is also a Certified Specialist in Estate Planning, Trust and Probate Law, as recognized by the Ohio State Bar Association.

-Alan Kappers, Jack Hemm and Steven Swick are also experienced estate planning, trust and probate attorneys who can assist you.
+Jack Hemm is also an experienced estate planning, trust and probate attorney who can assist you.
 If you have any questions about how we can help you with your trusts, estates, and estate planning needs, please contact us.